cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 The [At Scale blueprint](blueprints/01-getting-started/) requires additional tooling like `jq` and `velero`.

 > [!NOTE]
-> There is a companion [Dockerfile](blueprints/Dockerfile) to run the blueprints in a containerized environment ensuring the required tooling is available.
+> There is a companion [Dockerfile](blueprints/Dockerfile) to run the blueprints in a containerized Dev environment ensuring dependecies are met.
 It can be built by using the [Makefile](Makefile) target `make dRun`.

 ### AWS Authentication